librenms/librenms/doc/Support/Add Support for a new OS.md

 ./poller.php -h hostname
 ```

-At this step we should see all the right information in LibreNMS.
+At this step we should see all the values retrieved in LibreNMS.